-After a long 14-hour bus ride from Otavalo I arrived in Cuenca on a Saturday night without any idea that it was the beginning of the city’s 190th anniversary of their independence from Spain.
+After a long 14-hour bus ride from Otavalo I arrived in Cuenca.
+It was a Saturday night and I had no idea that it was the beginning of Independence Day in Cuenca.

 I’m not known to turn down a party so now that I no longer had to sleep in the streets I decided to stay a few days as the celebrations promised to be plentiful.

-Cuenca is one of these cities, and the annual Cuenca Independence Day festival, which is held on November 3rd is one of the biggest events in the city’s calendar.
-In fact the holiday draws crowds of over 100,000 people.
+Cuenca is one of these cities, and its annual Independence Day in Cuenca is held on November 3rd.
+Furthermore, it is one of the biggest events in the city’s calendar.

-In 1819 the Spanish Empire territory of Ecuador began independence into becoming the country of Ecuador – and it took 11 years.
+In 1819 the Spanish Empire territory of Ecuador initiated independence toward becoming the country of Ecuador.
+Unbelievably it took 11 years.

 At this time, Cuenca was the economic hub and the administrative center of the region.
-Eventually on November 3rd the local garrison in the town was subdued, and Cuenca also declared its independence.
+Eventually on November 3rd locals subdued the local garrison and Cuenca also declared its independence.

 What to See at Cuenca’s Independence Day